Rahil63/Variant_Calling/Strelka2_Manta/README.md

 This repo contains scripts to run Strelka2 and Manta on tumor/normal BAM file pairs, plus scripts to do postprocessing.

+## Define_Paths.sh
+Contains all the paths to executables and files needed to run Strelka and Manta + postprocessing.

 ## Make_MantaDirectories.sh
 This script creates the directories for Manta SV calling, pulling the basename of the BAM files as dir name.
 It creates a subfolder <Somatic> or <Germline> in each of these.